jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 ## Step 2: Set up Ubuntu Server

-Now that your Virtual Machine is ready, you'll need to install Ubuntu Server on it
+Now that your Virtual Machine is ready, you'll need to install Ubuntu Server

-1. To turn on the Virtual Machine, click on the "Power On" button
+1. To turn on the Virtual Machine, click the "Power On" button
 ![1](/assets/public-2/8.png)
 2. It should automatically load the GRUB bootloader, select "Try or Install Ubuntu Server" and wait for it to load
 ![1](/assets/public-2/9.png)